Pop Culture Madness!

 2006 Pop Culture History

-Honda become the sole supplier of engines in the IndyCar series, It was for the first time in Indianapolis 500 history, the race was run without a single engine problem.
+Honda became the sole supplier of engines in the IndyCar series.
+For the first time in Indianapolis 500 history, the race was run without a single-engine problem.

 NASCAR's Allstate 400 had 36 cars start the race, a NASCAR record.

-Bambi and Bambi II hold the record for the record for the longest gap in between movie sequels, the first being released in 1942, the second being released 64 years later in 2006.
+Bambi and Bambi II hold the record for the longest gap between movie sequels, the first being released in 1942, the second being released 64 years later in 2006.

-On the first episode of 30 Rock, after Jack discusses how he developed the Trivection Oven, GE ran an ad during commercial break to make sure the audience knew it was a real product, not something writers made up as a joke for the show.
+On the first episode of 30 Rock, after Jack discusses how he developed the Trivection Oven, GE ran an ad during a commercial break to ensure the audience knew it was an actual product, not something writers made up as a joke for the show.

-VH1 Classic ran fundraiser for Hurricane Katrina relief in which viewers could donate $25 to see the music video of their choice.
+VH1 Classic ran a fundraiser for Hurricane Katrina relief in which viewers could donate $25 to see the music video they chose.
 One viewer donated $35, 000.
-Their choice?
-'99 Luftballoons'.
+Their choice? ’99 Luftballoons’.
 For an hour.

 Music Magazine NME voted Oasis's Definitely Maybe as the greatest album of all time.